clhedrick/kerberos/README.md

 ## pam_kgetcred

 This effectively calls kgetcred with default arguments, using a cache name of /tmp/krb5cc_UID_cron.
-It also sets KRB5CCNAME to the cache name, and registers it for renewd
+It also sets KRB5CCNAME to the cache name, and registers it for renewd.
+It's design to be used with crond.
+The user has to register using kgetcred -r to indicate that they want to run cron jobs on the current system.
+At that point pam_kgetcred when called from crond will set up credentials for them.

 ## pam_reg_cc

 This registers the value of KRB5CCNAME (if any) so that renewd will renew it.
+It also puts a second copy of the credentials in /var/lib/gssproxy/clients, as explained above.
+If KRB5CCNAME is set to a specific cache in the KEYRING, it will reset it to point to the whole collection.
+That provides a consistent experience, since normally ssh will set it differently depending upon how you login.

 ## mkhomedird and pam_kmkhomedir